The Best Albums of 2022

 MOTOMAMI by ROSALÍA

-Spanish singer ROSALÍA is one of the most forward-thinking mainstream pop artists today.
-Her eclectic third album is full of twists and turns—never repetitive but always cohesive.
-The project opens with its best track, “SAOKO,” an addictive, industrial reggaeton song with constant sonic switch-ups.
+Spanish singer ROSALÍA is one of today’s most forward-thinking pop artists.
+Her eclectic third album is full of twists and turns—never repetitive but always intriguing.
+The project opens with one of its best tracks, “SAOKO,” an addictive, industrial reggaeton song with constant sonic switch-ups.
 The smooth R&B “CANDY” and The Weeknd collaboration “LA FAMA” follow, both featuring catchy hooks and calmer production.
-“HENTAI” is yet another highlight, juxtaposing a beautiful piano ballad with jarringly explicit lyrics.
+“HENTAI” is another highlight, juxtaposing a beautiful piano ballad with jarringly explicit lyrics.
 The production on MOTOMAMI is both minimalist and over-the-top, relying solely on percussion or dark synths at some points and bursting with genre-bending surprises at others.
-ROSALÍA’s unique, classically flamenco trained voice commands attention over any instrument, whether she’s rapping as a mean girl on “BIZCOCHITO” or emotionally belting on “G3 N15.”
-Furthermore, the thematic variety is just as diverse as the range of production styles, both of which create an engaging concept of duality by contrasting intense, aggressive sounds with emotional, muted balladry.
+ROSALÍA’s unique, flamenco-trained voice commands attention over any instrument, whether she’s rapping as a mean girl on “BIZCOCHITO” or emotionally belting on “G3 N15.”
+And the project’s thematic variety is just as diverse as its range of production styles, contributing to an engaging concept of duality by contrasting intense, aggressive sounds with emotional, muted balladry.

 Dragon New Warm Mountain I Believe in You by Big Thief

-Despite its extensive 80 minute runtime, Big Thief’s newest album always feels like it ends too soon.
-This project holds onto a sense of escapism, even while it is grounded in reality, seeming to freeze time during its duration.
-Diverse instrumentation is skillfully and crisply executed by the band members, conveying warmth through acoustic instruments and peaceful soundscapes.
-Lyrically, stories are told with profound detail and imagery, assisted by comparisons to nature and purposeful repetition.
-If you listen to just one song from this album, make it “Simulation Swarm,” an immediately memorable indie-folk track that shows off lead singer Adrianne Lenker’s vivid writing style on top of satisfyingly peaceful instrumentation, as she recounts trauma and longs to find peace.
+Despite its 80 minute runtime, Big Thief’s new album always feels like it ends too soon.
+The project holds onto a sense of escapism, even while being grounded in reality, seeming to freeze time during its duration.
+Diverse instrumentation is skillfully and crisply executed by the band members, emitting warmth through acoustic instruments and peaceful soundscapes.
+Stories are told with profound detail and imagery, assisted by comparisons to nature and purposeful repetition.
+If you listen to just one song from this album, make it “Simulation Swarm,” an immediately memorable indie-folk track that shows off lead singer Adrianne Lenker’s vivid writing style as she recounts trauma and longs to find peace.
 With a mix of tranquil folk songs and rock-infused tracks, this project remains overwhelmingly serene throughout its entirety.

 RENAISSANCE by Beyoncé

 Seven albums into her solo career, Beyoncé’s innovation and talent is the best it’s ever been.
-On RENAISSANCE, ‘Queen Bey’ takes on dance music, a first for her.
-She combines elements of disco, R&B, hip-hop, ballroom, and house, honoring and celebrating Black and queer culture as she turns the listener’s environment into a club dance floor.
-Black and queer producers are the most important part of this project, constructing consistently top-tier production that is both nostalgic and fresh.
-And, as the cherry on top, each song flows into the next with brilliant transitions that make the entire project feel like a DJ set—I get excited by the transition from “CUFF IT” to “ENERGY” even after hearing it hundreds of times.
-It seems unnecessary to even mention the phenomenal vocals, as this is BEYONCÉ we’re talking about, so of course her distinctive tone, perfect runs, tight harmonies, and untouchable confidence make the album stand out.
+On RENAISSANCE, she takes on dance music, a first for her.
+She combines elements of disco, R&B, hip-hop, ballroom, and house, honoring and celebrating Black and queer culture as she turns the listener’s environment into a club.
+Black and queer producers are the most important part of this project, constructing consistently top-tier production that is both retro and fresh.
+And, as the cherry on top, each song flows into the next with brilliant transitions that make the entire project feel like a DJ set—the transition from “CUFF IT” to “ENERGY” is thrilling even after hearing it hundreds of times.
+It seems unnecessary to even mention the phenomenal vocals, as this is BEYONCÉ we’re talking about, so of course her distinctive tone, flawless runs, tight harmonies, and untouchable confidence make the album stand out.
 With RENAISSANCE, Beyoncé has created something timely yet timeless.

 Midnights by Taylor Swift

-After two phenomenal folk-inspired albums, Taylor Swift returns to pure pop on Midnights, and she does not disappoint.
-Swift’s immense storytelling abilities and impeccable songwriting skills are on full display, as she vividly writes about insecurities, revenge, regrets, and romantic relationships; some toxic, some healthy.
+After two folk-inspired albums, Taylor Swift returns to pure pop on Midnights, and she does not disappoint.
+Her storytelling abilities and impeccable songwriting skills are on full display as she vividly writes about insecurities, revenge, and romantic relationships both toxic and healthy.
 Swift and producer Jack Antonoff lean into their pop sensibilities to create some of the most fun tracks of the year, most notably “Karma.”
 Even while embracing mainstream pop, the album is rarely overly generic, and features occasional moments of subtle experimentation on contemplative highlights like “Midnight Rain” and “Labyrinth.”
-In addition to the thirteen song tracklist, Swift released seven bonus tracks on the deluxe Midnights (3am Edition), including the clever “The Great War,” the emotional highlight “Would’ve, Could’ve, Should’ve,” and the mesmerizing conclusion “Dear Reader.”
+In addition to the 13-song tracklist, Swift released seven bonus tracks on the deluxe Midnights (3am Edition), including the clever “The Great War,” emotional highlight “Would’ve, Could’ve, Should’ve,” and mesmerizing conclusion “Dear Reader.”
 Midnights was the best-selling album of 2022, and deservedly so.

-And in the Darkness, Hearts Aglow by Taylor Swift
+And in the Darkness, Hearts Aglow by Weyes Blood

 The Forever Story by JID